 - Reduced lean body mass and increased body fat

-There are many conditions related to the MTHFR gene mutations.
-This is because MTHFR genes alter an important process.
-The body needs to stay healthy which is called methylation.
-Methylation is extremely important because it involves the homocysteine cycle which essentially helps us stay healthy.
-When this cycle is interrupted by the MTHFR gene mutation the symptoms or conditions.
-It can be put into two categories called over-methylation or under-methylation.
+There are many health conditions related to the MTHFR gene variants.
+This is because MTHFR gene variants can alter many important process in the body.
+The body uses methylation to stay healthy.
+Methylation is extremely important because it is involves in the homocysteine cycle which essentially helps us stay healthy.
+When this cycle is interrupted by MTHFR gene variants there can be many symptoms or conditions as a result including imbalances in levels of homocysteine including high homocysteine levels and or low homocysteine levels.
+Problems can occur that result into two categories, one is called over-methylation and the other is considered under-methylation.
 People with the genetic disorder can experience symptoms from one or even both, these include:

 Chronic degenerative diseases